HarrisonBui/FlyingDoug/README.md

 * Webpack to bundle and serve up the various scripts.

 ## Implementation Timeline
-* Day 1: Platforms, Main object movement logic, & sprites
+* Day 1: Outline a basic file structure and have front page instructions rendering.
+Have sprites for platform object and Main character object rendering and movement logic.
-* Day 2: Game play/loop
+* Day 2: Character able to jump on platforms and continue moving up.
-* Day 3: Scoring and Power ups
+* Day 3: Scoring is calculated by which platform is hit.
+Implement enemy object that on hit will end the game.